 - 4 ears corn

-- 2 tbsp lime juice about 1 lime
+- 2 tablespoon lime juice about 1 lime

 - Grilled: Brush the corn with melted butter and grill on medium heat for 8-10 minutes until all sides are slightly charred.
 Cut off the kernels and place the corn in a mixing bowl.